ouroboros-consensus-0.21.0.0: Consensus layer for the Ouroboros blockchain protocol

 Add a single transaction to the mempool.

-The new transaction provided will be validated, in order, against the ledger state obtained by applying all the transactions already in the Mempool to it.
-Transactions which are found to be invalid, with respect to the ledger state, are dropped, whereas valid transactions are added to the mempool.
+The new transaction provided will be validated, in order, against the ledger state obtained by applying all the transactions already in the mempool.
+Transactions which are found to be invalid are dropped, whereas valid transactions are added to the mempool.

-Note that transactions that are invalid, with respect to the ledger state, will never be added to the mempool.
-However, it is possible that, at a given point in time, transactions which were once valid but are now invalid, with respect to the current ledger state, could exist within the mempool until they are revalidated and dropped from the mempool via a call to syncWithLedger or by the background thread that watches the ledger for changes.
+Note that transactions that are invalid will never be added to the mempool.
+However, it is possible that, at a given point in time, transactions which were valid in an older ledger state but are invalid in the current ledger state, could exist within the mempool until they are revalidated and dropped from the mempool via a call to syncWithLedger or by the background thread that watches the ledger for changes.

 Note that this is a blocking action.
 It will block until the transaction fits into the mempool.
-This includes transactions that turn out to be invalid: the action waits for there to be space for the transaction before it gets validated.
+This includes transactions that turn out to be invalid: the action waits for there to be space for the transaction before validation is attempted.

 Note that it is safe to use this from multiple threads concurrently.